15 Best Cable Machine Leg Exercises (With Workout Routine)

 3. Maintain the natural arch in your lower back and keep your head directed forward.

-4. Perform a squat, bending your knees and driving your hips back to lower yourself until your thighs are parallel to the floor.
+4. Perform a squat, bending your knees and pushing your hips back to lower yourself until your thighs parallel the floor.

 5. From this position, push yourself back to the starting point.